 Maintain Student Status - Students must maintain their student status (being enrolled in six semester credit hours) while participating in the program.

 College and Community Event Participation

-There will be opportunites in the community and within the College for students to showcase their business.
+There will be opportunities in the community and within the College for students to showcase their business.
 Students are expected to serve as ambassadors for the college and for this program during their tenure as requested.

 - Computer and Internet Access